-- 2.1 The two primary functions of a Local Pension Board are to assist the Administering Authority to: - ensure effective and efficient governance and administration of the LGPS - ensure compliance with relevant laws and regulation. - 2.2 It therefore has a monitor/assist/review purpose, rather than being a decision making body.
+- 2.1 The two primary functions of a Local Pension Board are to assist the Administering Authority to: - ensure effective and efficient governance and administration of the LGPS; and, - ensure compliance with relevant laws and regulation. - 2.2 It therefore has a monitor/assist/review purpose, rather than being a decision making body.
 It could be seen as being a critical and supportive friend.
-As such, the general approach of the Board is to seek assurances, with evidence from the Fund, that it is meeting its objectives (as set out in the Statement of NCC Pension Fund's Objectives approved by the Panel on 26 February 2016), producing its required statements, managing its risks, etc. so as to achieve the overall objectives as set out in paragraph 2.1 above. - 2.3 In so doing, the Board is helping manage the reputational risk of the Fund, and of the Administering Authority, which is more critical now that the LGPS in England and Wales has both the Department for Communities and Local Government (DCLG) and the Pensions Regulator as its regulators. - 2.4 The Board operates under Terms of Reference which were agreed by Northumberland County Council on 25 February 2015.
+As such, the general approach of the Board is to seek assurances, with evidence from Northumberland County Council Pension Fund ("the Fund"), that it is meeting its objectives (as set out in the Statement of the Fund's Objectives approved by the Panel on 26 February 2016 and 7 July 2017), producing its required statements, managing its risks, etc. so as to achieve the overall Board's objectives as set out in paragraph 2.1 above. - 2.3 In so doing, the Board is helping manage the reputational risk of the Fund, and of the Administering Authority, which is more critical now that the LGPS in England and Wales has both the Ministry of Housing, Communities andLocal Government (MHCLG) and the Pensions Regulator (tPR) as its regulators. - 2.4 To facilitate the operations of the Board, its members are invited as observers to meetings of the Panel.
+This arrangement is reciprocated, with the Chair and Vice Chair of the Panel being invited to attend Board meetings, also in an observer capacity.
+With both arrangements, there is a strong record of cross-observing, resulting in transparency, improved understanding and mutual trust and respect.